Webinar Popup Cancel button

 It is no wonder, then, that the takeaway food packaging industry today is valued at around $45.5 billion and expected to be valued at around $79.8 by 2032.
 So, how do you turn your packaging outlay into a marketing investment that reaps rich rewards?

-A large part of the answer lies in the colors you use for your brand, and subsequently, your packaging.
+A large part of the answer lies in the colors you use for your brand, and subsequently, your food packaging.

 We have previously explored the importance of packaging artwork colors in branding and how color theory can be used to bring the best out of your brand.
 We’ve also understood how color psychology plays a part in establishing your identity and attracting more consumers to your brand.
 However, when it comes to food branding in particular, the rules can be slightly different.